In 1964 Dr. Raphael Mechoulam of the University of Tel Aviv isolates THC Delta-9, the primary active ingredient in cannabis.

 Course description and outline

-A one day course that focuses on cannabis and synthetic cannabinoids.
+This session focuses on cannabis and synthetic cannabinoids.

 To achieve a deeper level of knowledge about common forms of cannabis and synthetic cannabinoids, together with health and psychiatric issues, appropriate interventions/treatments.